bigginlab/WaterDock_pymol/README.md

 Best installation route is via conda with python 3.5 --> 3.8 (we had trouble with python 3.9).

-you can either compile pymol from source or the simplest route is pure conda as in the following example:-
+you can either compile pymol from source or the simplest route is pure conda with the schrondinger incentive verison of pymol as in the following example:-

 ```
 conda create --name pymol-env python=3.7